-What Renters Want in an Apartment
+What Renters Want in an Apartment in Ohio

 What is it renters look for when searching for a new apartment?
 What makes them more inclined to sign a lease with one landlord/company over any other?
 A recent survey conducted in major U.S. cities, from Atlanta to Chicago, Minneapolis and several others, recently shined some light on what renters consider important to them when choosing a lease.